-Currently, Timberline Knolls has agreements with insurance companies like Aetna, BlueCross BlueShield (BCBS), Beech Street,CIGNA, ComPsych, Humana/Corp Health, Integrated Behavioral Health (IBH), Magellan Health, Mental Health Network (MHN), MultiPlan, Three Rivers, Tricare (Active Duty), United Behavioral Health (UBH), and ValueOptions, to manage the costs of treatment.
+Currently, Timberline Knolls has agreements with insurance companies like Aetna, UBH / Optum, BlueCross BlueShield (BCBS), Beech Street,CIGNA, ComPsych, Humana/Corp Health, Integrated Behavioral Health (IBH), Magellan Health, Mental Health Network (MHN), MultiPlan, Three Rivers, ValueOptions as well as Tricare (Tricare dependents (ages 12 to 20) of any active duty servicemen or servicewomen) to manage the costs of treatment.
+We also offer financial advocacy to assist and counsel regarding fees and payment options.to manage the costs of treatment.
 We also offer financial advocacy to assist and counsel regarding fees and payment options.

 The daily rate for residential treatment at Timberline Knolls includes all clinical, educational, psychiatric, behavioral/milieu, nursing, and expressive therapeutic services on a 24-hour, 7-days-a-week basis.
 Individual, family, and group therapies are included.
 The daily rate also includes all meals and lodging.
 It is based on a tuition model of monthly billing.
 Services that are not included are non-psychiatric medical services, such as pediatrics, gynecology, dentistry, dermatology, hospitalization, urgent care, emergency care, urine/blood/lab work, medications, etc.

-- Be sure to verify your benefits with your Human Resource Department Benefits Administrator and your Insurance Company.
+- Each individual insurance benefit plan is different.
+Some of the variations may be subtle and limitations of the plan can be easily over-looked.
+Be sure to verify your benefits with your company’s Human Resource Department Benefits Administrator and your Insurance Provider.